simeonwetzel/sdsadocs/docs/geojson-osm-connector.md

 3. Generating two types of documents:
    a.
 Individual feature documents
    b.
 Feature collection documents
-4. Loading documents into a vector store
-5. Implementing the semantic search
+4. Loading documents into a vector store and implementing the semantic search

 ## Detailed Steps